spatie/interactive-slack-notification-channel/README.md

 ## Usage

-In your `Notifiable` classes you should add a method named `routeNotificationForSlackApi` that returns an array with the API token, an optionally the channel name
+In your `Notifiable` classes you should add a method named `routeNotificationForInteractiveSlack` that returns an array with the
+API token, an optionally the channel name

 ```php